-6 Single family residential structures may be allowed by special exception only according to the provisions of Section 407.
+6 Single-Family residential structures may be allowed by special exception only according to the provisions of Section 407.
 Special Exceptions.
-Two-family residential structures are prohibited.
+Duplex residential structures are prohibited.

 7 Permit not required but must file a written "notice of intent to construct" with Codes Enforcement Officer.